Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

 Siu Mai (烧卖)

-Siu mai, also known as shumai, is another popular Cantonese dumpling that is believed to have originated in Southern China.
-Like har gow, they are a staple in type of Chinese dumplings in dim sum restaurants and are often served in the bamboo baskets in which they were steamed.
+Siu mai, also known as shumai, is another popular Cantonese dumpling that's believed to have originated in Southern China.
+Like har gow, they're a staple in dim sum restaurants and are often served in the bamboo baskets in which they were steamed.

-Siu mai are made with a filling of ground pork (although some add shrimp), sometimes mushrooms, bamboo shoots, or water chestnuts.
-That filling is wrapped in a thin layer of wheat dough and formed into a small, open-topped purse shape.
-The dumpling is often garnished with a small dot of orange roe or carrot, giving it a pop of color.
-The final result is a beautiful flower-like dumpling that is served with a classic soy sauce dipping sauce.
+Siu mai are typically made with a filling of ground pork (although some add shrimp) and a combination of mushrooms, bamboo shoots or water chestnuts.
+That filling is wrapped in a thin layer of wheat dough and formed into a small, open purse shape.
+It is then garnished with a dot of orange roe or carrot, giving it a pop of color.
+The result is a beautiful flower-like dumpling that is served with soy sauce for dipping.

 Dan Jiao (蛋饺)